DanielCreggOrganization/w7-lab-encapsulation-nastaj/README.md

 ```

 ### DIY Exercise: Secret Message
 Create a `SecretMessage` class that:
-- Has a private String field to store a message
+- Has a private String field to store a message.
-- Has a method to display the message
+- Has a public method to display the message
+- Create a `Secret Message` object in the `Main` class
-- Does NOT allow direct access to the message field
+- Try and call the message field directly using the dot operator
+- Print the message to the console using the public method

 ## 2. Getters and Setters